bunsushi/Gilgamesh-Versus/README.md

 * develop the top down map for Level 2
 * add sprite animations to the Level 1 platformer
 * add prologue and epilogue scenes to Level 1 to provide context to why you're robbing citizen animals with a mace--it's not very nice and your comeuppance is on the way!
+* error handling and messaging for incorrect or already taken user credentials

-I'd also like to amend the gameplay the first level less implicitly violent and more rude, e.g. instead of threatening animals with a mace, Gilgamesh shouts, "Boo!
+I'd also like to amend the gameplay on the first level to be less implicitly violent and more rude, e.g. instead of threatening animals with a mace, Gilgamesh shouts, "Boo!
 Gimme all your money!"
 Another major task will be to smooth the bleeding of the tilesets in Tiled with a tile extruder.

 If you're interested in helping out with the game, are located in Philadelphia, and able to occasionally meet in person, fork this repo and drop me a line at the email listed on my profile with the subject title: "Gilgamesh Versus: I Volunteer as Tribute."